StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Usage

-What I mean with "*search*" in the following:

-- In editing view open the command pallet with `CTRL+P` (that's the default hotkey) and run `Search Articles`.
-- (Start typing, select one of the options and watch the magic happen and the link appear.)

 ### Getting Started

 1. Install the plugin and enable it.
-2. Set your language and the template for the insert in the settings.
+2. Set your language and the template for the insert in the settings (and the other settings as well if you want).
-3. Start *searching* :)
+3. Start searching/linking/reading :)

+### Commands

+The plugin comes with 2 commands:

+- `Link Article`
+- `Open Article`

+You can access these commands over the command palette.
+The `Open Article` also has its own little button in the ribbon menu (the Wikipedia Logo).
+Of course you can also set custom hotkeys for the commands in your settings.

 ### Features

-- Basic links
+- **Basic links**
-   Just *search* from somewhere in your file.
+   Just use the `Link Article` command somewhere in your file (in edit mode).
+- **Opening Articles**
+   The plugin lets you open Wikipedia articles directly in obsidian!
+Just use the `Open Article` command (either via the command palette or the button in the ribbon menu).
-- Hyperlinking
+- **Hyperlinking**
-   Select some text and *search*.
-The selected text will replace the `{title}` in your template (can be changed with a setting).
+   Select some text and use `Link Article`.
+The selected text will be the `{title}` parameter in your template (if you haven't changed that behaviour in the settings).
-- Search different languages
+- **Search different languages**
-   In the *search* bar start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
+   In the search bar you can start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
 This will let you search articles in all kinds of languages. (spaces don't matter)
-- Include the articles extract (the first paragraph)
+- **Include the articles intro** (the first paragraph)
-   Add `{extract}` somewhere in your template(s) in the settings.
-This will be replaced with the articles extract.
+   Add `{intro}` somewhere in your template in the settings.
+This will be replaced with the articles introduction.
 (Note: It can be pretty long!)
+- **Opens links to Wikipedia articles directly in obsidian**
+   If you click on any link in your files which points to a Wikipedia article it gets opened directly in obsidian.
-- Multiple templates
+- **Multiple templates**
    Add multiple template options in the settings and dynamically select the one you want for your specific use case.
-- Small workflow optimization settings
+- **Small workflow optimization settings**
    Go through the settings to optimize the plugin for your specific workflow.

 ## [Demo](https://user-images.githubusercontent.com/62220780/233829525-08684f49-31be-4064-a14c-cec9c0f671d8.mp4)